RudrakshSJoshi/Sol_Hack/nocode/README.md

 ### Deployment & Management
 - **One-Click Deployment**: Deploy your agent to the SUI blockchain with a single click
-- **Wallet Integration**: Connect your Phantom wallet for secure deployment and transactions
+- **Wallet Integration**: Connect your SUI wallet for secure deployment and transactions
 - **Real-Time Monitoring**: Track agent performance, logs, and metrics in real-time
 - **Dashboard**: Manage all your agents from a central dashboard